rockerritesh/safe-mcp/techniques/SAFE-T1912/README.md

 ### Prerequisites

 - Attacker can influence or manipulate a model response.
-- Attacker can influence or modify the AI/MCP response (direct prompt injection, indirect poisoning).

 - User copies or transfers content from the MCP response into another environment.
-- User transfers or copies the content into another system that processes structured text.

 ## Attack Flow
 ```mermaid